angeromerov/AsparagusPeru_crop_model/README.md

 - **Asparagus crop model** : ASPmodel contains files required to use the crop model in python

 - **Spear analisys** : To determine spear growth rate used for lenght prediction.
+-
+-  **Results and validation** : To determine the error for yield and brix prediction.

 - **Matlab version**: A preliminar version .